dgrigg/alpinejs-prefetch/README.md

-# alpine-prefetch
+# alpinejs-prefetch

-An AlpineJs directive to prefetch on page links on hover and viewport intersection.
+An AlpineJs directive to prefetch links on hover and/or viewport intersection.
 Add the `x-prefetch` directive to any `<a href="...">` tag to have it automatically preteched using the `<link>` element.

 By default the prefetch will occur when the user mouses over a link with the `x-prefetch` directive.
 For mobile devices, since they don't support mouse events, the link will prefetch when the link is scrolled into the viewport the first time.